e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 That's also why in mono-products like a single iOS app, you rarely need a project manager.
 Engineers will easily assume the role and do it well.

 In bigger settings, Project coordinates all work from the individual teams to the cross-functional collaboration - sometimes with external stakeholder - it gets to see the entire dynamic at play.
-Every meeting is an opportunity to identify conflicts in promises ("you said that..."), expectations ("I though ...") and responsibility ("I didn't know I was supposed to ..."); to make sure the progress is capture appropriately; to lay the work on roadmaps and timeframes.
+Every meeting is an opportunity to identify conflicts in promises ("you said that..."), expectations ("I thought ...") and responsibility ("I didn't know I was supposed to ..."); to make sure the progress is capture appropriately; to lay the work on roadmaps and timeframes.

-Project is often the most powerful when the full owner the of project management tooling (Jira and alike).
+Project is often the most powerful when it is the full owner of the project management tooling (Jira and alike).
 They work to continuously polish the process in place as to make sure every team speaks the same language.

 Project will often either drive a meeting when there is a peer-to-peer coordination using soft skills.
 Project isn't the boss in the room, Project just wants information to be accurate.